luubri5/ch16-shiny/exercise-5/README.md

 - Make sure to pass your data and search string (i.e., `input$search`) to your `build_scatter` function.

 ## ui.R
 Your `ui.R` file already has a `tabPanel` built displaying your map.
-In this section, you should add another `tabPanel` for your scatter-plot by doing the following:
+In this section, you should add another `tabPanel` for your scatter-plot by doing the following:tr

 - Create a `tabPanel` to show your scatter plot
 - Add a `titlePanel` to your tab